 The first thing we’ve realised is that entrepreneurs are super awesome people.
 What makes them special is that they are driven by passion & ambition.
-And while it may let individuals pursue progress and innovation, passion & ambition might also cause profound suffering or troubles in case it’s not properly managed and kept under control.
+And while it may let individuals pursue progress and innovation, passion & ambition might also cause profound suffering or trouble if it’s not properly managed and kept under control.

-Here are 5 common startup mistakes I’ve seen early stage founders make as a result, alongside a few options on how to get back to the right track.
+Here are 5 common startup mistakes we’ve seen early stage founders make as a result, alongside a few options on how to get back to the right track.

 Jumping into build mode